Frostman, Jacque debate ahead of state Senate election

 "Nobody wants unsafe drinking water, no wants us to have lessened environmental standards, and I think we have been able to uphold those, but as far as Kewaunee County the major thing within the budget is something I supported was the TML -- total maximum daily load -- funding for eastern Wisconsin watershed, and I am confident we will find some things there to limit the pollution," Jacque said.

-The debate was sponsored by the Green Bay Press-Gazette and a recording can be watched here.
+The debate was sponsored by the Green Bay Press-Gazette and

 The special election is June 12.